Middle East and North Africa

 Throughout the Middle East and North Africa, our network, under the direction of our Middle East and North Africa Program, works to defend human rights and promote democratic governance.

-Our initial response to the COVID-19 crisis has included emergency funding to protect Syrian and Palestinian refugees living in crowded camps in Lebanon, as well as their host communities, and supporting relief and protection efforts in the West Bank and Gaza.
+Our initial response to the COVID-19 crisis has included emergency funding to protect Syrian and Palestinian refugees living in crowded camps in Lebanon, as well as their host communities, and supporting relief and protection efforts in the West Bank and East Jerusalem.
 We have also provided $500,000 to efforts to raise informed public awareness of the risks posed by the virus and of the need for social distancing, while also fighting disinformation that threatens to undermine the regional response.
 Open Society has also joined other foundations in a region-wide effort to support arts and cultural groups to survive the economic impact of confinement policies that have devastated the arts world.

 Our efforts to respond to the mass displacement of people caused by war in Syria include investments by the Economic Justice Program to support employment opportunities, for refugees and the host communities.
 The Middle East and North Africa Program has also supported community facilitators for refugees to help others negotiate bureaucratic barriers and challenges.
 Our Higher Education Support Program and Scholarship Programs have been supporting efforts to enable displaced students and academics to continue their work and complete their studies.